 People who are not candidates for a neobladder surgery but wish to avoid a urostomy pouch may be eligible for catheterizable reservoir surgery.
-In this procedure, doctors use tissue from the intestines to create a reservoir, which a small pouch inside the body, that collects urine.
+In this procedure, doctors use tissue from the intestines to create a reservoir, which is a small pouch inside the body that collects urine.
 This pouch is connected to the ureters and to a small stoma in the abdomen.

 The reservoir needs to be emptied every few hours by passing a catheter, a thin, hollow tube, through the stoma.
 At Perlmutter Cancer Center, surgeons often create the stoma in the belly button to make the opening less visible.
 Our nurses and doctors can help you learn how to care for the stoma and empty the reservoir.

 Bladder cancer surgery requires that a team of specialists work together to tailor the surgical approach to each person’s needs.
 People who need surgery to remove the bladder may receive chemotherapy before the procedure to ensure the most effective treatment.

 Bladder cancer surgery has traditionally been performed with open surgery, which requires making a vertical incision through the lower abdominal and pelvic area.
 However, for many people, our highly skilled surgeons may choose a minimally invasive, or laparoscopic approach.
 This allows for the removal of the bladder, as well as reconstruction of the urinary tract, through small keyhole incisions.

 In laparoscopic surgery, a surgeon makes several small incisions in the lower abdomen and pelvic area.
 He or she places a laparoscope, a tube with a tiny camera on it, through one incision to view the bladder.
 Then small surgical tools are inserted through the other incisions to remove the tumor.